 The series is incredibly popular in the UK.
 It concentrates on the emotional stories of children and parents, rather than the nuts and bolts of the search.
 Some of the interviews are heartrending.
 The programme is sensitive to the emotional difficulties on all sides of the adoption triangle, no judgements are made about the past, the emphasis is on reunion where possible and emotional healing.

-In fact Anthony, re-named David, had not received the letter.
+In fact Antony, re-named David, had not received the letter.
 He had been told of his adoption, when he was nine, by his adopted parents.
 At the news he remembers being terrified a stranger would arrive on the doorstep and take him away.
 He had a happy childhood.
-When traced by Long Lost Family, he agrees to meet her.
-The first thing Helen asks when she hears the team have found Anthony is ‘Is he happy?’
-She reads David’s letter aloud, it starts: ‘The first and most important thing I want you to know is that whatever the circumstances surrounding the adoption were, I will never be angry, bitter or resentful.”
+He is traced by Long Lost Family who give him Helen’s new letter.
+He agrees to meet her and writes a letter in reply.
+The first thing Helen asks when she hears the team have found Antony is “Is he happy?”
+She reads aloud David’s letter which starts: “The first and most important thing I want you to know is that whatever the circumstances surrounding the adoption were, I will never be angry, bitter or resentful.”

-For helpful ‘adoption search’ resources, suggested by the team behind the Long Lost Family programme.
+Read these ‘adoption search’ resources, suggested by the team behind the Long Lost Family programme.

 If you’d like to share a link to THIS post, here’s my suggested tweet: How birth mum Helen and son Anthony are reunited #adoptionreunion via #AdoptionStoriesBlog https://wp.me/paZ3MX-1a